mozilla/pkipolicy/rootstore/policy.md

     which no operational CRL or OCSP service exists.

-CA operators MUST NOT generate the key pairs for end-entity certificates that have an EKU extension containing the KeyPurposeIds id-kp-serverAuth or anyExtendedKeyUsage.
+CA operators MUST NOT generate the key pairs for end-entity certificates that have an EKU extension containing the KeyPurposeIds id-kp-serverAuth or anyExtendedKeyUsage, unless the certificate is being issued to the CA itself.

 Effective for certificates with a notBefore date of July 1, 2020 or later, end-entity certificates MUST include an EKU extension containing KeyPurposeId(s)